Dildz/TVET-Systems--Logo-Training/PROJECT_FILES/LOGO!12-24RCE_BREAKOUT_BOARD/Analog_LED_Control/README.md

 ---

 ## 📌 Overview
-This project demonstrates controlling the state of different colored LEDs based on the input from a **0-10V analog potentiometer** using LOGO!Soft.
+This project demonstrates controlling the state of different coloured LEDs based on the input from a **0-10V analog potentiometer** using LOGO!Soft.
 The core logic is split into two sections: **Analog Input Processing** and **Output Control**.
 The analog input from the potentiometer is scaled and then used to trigger different outputs at various voltage ranges.

 Useful for:
-- Creating a visual feedback system where LED colors change based on a continuous analog input.
+- Creating a visual feedback system where LED colours change based on a continuous analog input.
-- Basic PLC control system for pumps, fans, mixers, lights, etc.
+- Basic PLC control system for pumps, fans, mixers, tower-lights, etc.

 ---